Joey Wendle Player Props: Marlins vs. Blue Jays

 Joey Wendle At The Plate

-- Wendle has seven doubles, two triples, a home run and seven walks while hitting .245.
+- Wendle is hitting .250 with seven doubles, two triples, a home run and seven walks.

-- Wendle has reached base via a hit in 19 games this year (of 33 played), and had multiple hits in four of those games.
+- In 60.0% of his 35 games this season, Wendle has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.